marcovirgolin/marcovirgolin.github.io/curriculum.md

 ## Services
 - Reviewer for: IEEE Transactions on Evolutionary Computation
+- Session chair for the Symposium on Evolutionary Intelligence "<a href="http://bit.ly/2k2XKMq", target="_blank">Back to the Future and Beyond - Transversing the Ever-Evolving Landscape of Evolutionary Algorithms</a>"
 - Organizer for: GECCO 2017 (Electronic Media Chair)

 ## Talks